Cassidy2024/Cassidy2024/README.md

 ### Hi there 👋, I am Cassidy Bester

+I am a student studying Software Development.
+I am experienced in HTML, CSS and JavaScript.

+I continue to update my GitHub with projects that I am working on in order to build up my portfolio.

 <!--
 **Cassidy2024/Cassidy2024** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.